-In Spring of 2017, Brown released his collaborative album Poem Project on Cavity Search Records.
-Poem Project captures the beauty of interpretation through the unique story each musician is moved to tell when interpreting the same song.
-After writing the song "Poem" (derived from Claude Debussy’s "Girl with the Flaxen Hair") Brown asked eight different musicians from around the country to write lyrics to and arrange their own version of the song Poem.
+Since 2014, Barra has worked with Cavity Search Records (Elliott Smith, Wayne Horvitz, Helio Sequence) by first releasing an EP with The Wishermen, a collective of young jazz heavyweights dedicated to exploring genre boundaries, styles, and influences.
+In the Spring of 2017, Brown released his collaborative album “Poem Project” which explored the beauty of interpretation through the unique story where each musician interprets the same song.
+After writing the song "Poem" (derived from Claude Debussy’s "Girl with the Flaxen Hair"), Brown asked eight different musicians from around the country to write lyrics to and arrange their own version of the song Poem.
 Brown’s collaborative project spanned several years between Winter 2014 and Spring 2017 and includes members from Radiation City and The Shins (Patti King), Ages and Ages (Colin Jenkins), The Westerlies (Zubin Hensler), and musicians from L.A, New York City, Austin, and Brown’s hometown of Portland, OR.

 In 2019, following an impressive catalog of releases under his belt, Brown co-composed the album “Remote” -- a sonic journey from industrialization to the modern-day tech industry -- with his project Korgy & Bass in collaboration with NOLA trumpeter Cyrus Nabipoor.
 In 2020, Barra & Co. released “Agrocrag” into the world -- a bombastic and genre-transcendent album.
 This creative beat-making exploration culminated into a multisensorial performance in the Oregon Museum of Science & Industry (OMSI) planetarium show.